 this page via www.wright.edu/~david.wilson or via Pilot.

-email me with questions via Pilot.
+email me with questions via Pilot and firstname.lastname@example.org.
 I always answer within 24 hours, usually sooner, on the condition that your emails are written in complete sentences and free of mechanical errors.
-DO NOT EMAIL ME IN TEXTSPEAK.
-This is a college writing course.
-Make sure your queries are polished and professional and I will promptly address your concerns.
+This is a college writing course, so make sure your queries are polished and professional and I will promptly address your concerns.

-Grades are based on a point system tallied throughout the semester by Pilot.
+Grades are based upon a point system tallied throughout the quarter by Pilot.
 Major assignments are worth 100-200 points and minor assignments are worth 25-50 points.

 I will provide feedback on major writing assignments.
-There are three of them: an annotated bibliography, a character profile, and an argumentative essay.
+There are three: an annotated bibliography, a character profile, and an argumentative essay.

 If you do not turn in a major writing assignment, you cannot pass the course.

-There are two paperback texts for this course: The Norton
+There are two paperback texts for English 2100: The Norton